m-wieloch/MLATNAN-eeg/README.md

 ## Conclusion

-The project would present findings on the effectiveness of various machine learning models in classifying EEG data for seizure recognition.
-This could include model accuracy, precision and recall.
-The conclusion section would likely summarize the key insights gained, the performance of the models, and potential areas for further research or improvement in seizure detection using EEG data.
+The project presents findings on the effectiveness of various machine learning models in classifying EEG data for seizure recognition.
+This includes model accuracy, precision and recall.
+The conclusion section summarizes the key insights gained, the performance of the models, and potential areas for further research and improvement in seizure detection using EEG data.